Day trading guide for stock market today: Six stocks to buy or sell on Tuesday

 Ganesh Dongre's stocks to buy today

-In the short-term trend, MFSL share price has a bullish reversal pattern, technically retrenchment could be possible till ₹970.
-So, holding the support level of ₹930 this stock can bounce toward the ₹970 level in the short term.
-Hence, the trader can go long with a stop loss of ₹930 for the target price of ₹970.
+In the short-term trend, SBI share price has a bullish reversal pattern, technically retrenchment could be possible till ₹575.
+So, holding the support level of ₹ ₹548 this stock can bounce toward the ₹575 level in the short term.
+Hence, the trader can go long with a stop loss of ₹548 for the target price of ₹575.

-On the short-term chart, Torrent Pharma share has shown a bullish reversal pattern, so holding the support level of ₹2070.
-This stock can bounce toward the ₹2180 level in the short term.
-Hence, the trader can go long with a stop loss of ₹2070 for the target price of ₹2180.
+On the short-term chart, Havells share price has shown a bullish reversal pattern, so holding the support level of ₹1280.
+This stock can bounce toward the ₹1325 level in the short term, so the trader can go long with a stop loss of ₹1280 for the target price of ₹1325.

-Also Read: F&O Ban List: BHEL, MCX, NMDC, 8 others placed under futures & options ban for Nov 21

 Virat Jagad's buy or sell stocks